Fortran#

 SmartRedis calls within their own error handling methods.
 A full list of

 return codes for Fortran can be found in enum_fortran.inc.
+Additionally, the

-module has get_last_error
+errors module has get_last_error and print_last_error to retrieve

 the text of the error message emitted within the C++ code.